The Presocratic Philosophers and Socrates

 Finally, consider the following question:

 How do you think that philosophical history would be different if Socrates just went quietly away to exile rather than dying for the truth?
-Please leave a comment below.
+Please leave a comment below and don’t forget to subscribe.
 Thank you!

 - Wilson, Emily, “The Death of Socrates,” Wall Street Journal online, November 24, 2007, https://www.wsj.com/articles/SB119559033449699536